tokumeiAnonymous/doll-projects/README.md

 - [Installing Jenkins on Docker](https://www.jenkins.io/doc/book/installing/docker/)
   - You can also refer to this.
 However it was overwhelming to me so I didn't follow it.
   - As I move forward I've picked up some of the things from this reference.
 The one where you enable running docker command in the jenkins image
   - I've also ended up following the params regarding certs.
 Since from my build it indicated https error.
-Even thogh I didn't understand it quite fully
+Even though I didn't understand it quite fully
 - [docker on docker](http://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/)